 Above pictures show the stock "before" ride height (left) and lowered "after" stance (right) with the BTS springs.
 The animation below shows the same thing (click it for a larger GIF).

 Click the video below to watch an in-car test drive of a stock 2012 Mustang GT (with Brembo brakes) driven on our "Test Loop" around Vorshlag, over some bumpy roads, heaved pavement and railroad crossings.
 Then the same car is driven around the same loop on the StreetPro setup of Bilstein monotube dampers, Bilstein BTS lowering springs and Vorshlag camber plates.

-LOWERING SPRINGS : We also offer this kit with optional lowering springs shown in the drop-down menu below.
-These include springs from Eibach and FRPP.
+LOWERING SPRINGS : We offer this kit with a variety of lowering springs shown in the drop-down menu below.
+These include springs from Whiteline, Eibach and FRPP.
 Vorshlag has tested and rated the spring rates on each of these in house.
 They all offer similar ride heights and ride quality, but slightly different handling characteristics with slight changes in spring rate.
-Which ever spring you choose will pre-install onto the struts, along with the included Vorshlag camber plates.
+Which ever spring you choose we will pre-install onto the struts, along with the included Vorshlag camber plates.

 Ford Racing "P" Springs - 1" Front / 1" Rear